Fentanyl Lollipops

 Fentanyl Lollipop Uses

-The benefit of fentanyl lollipops is their controlled release.
-When a patient receives a fentanyl dose through a pill or an injection, they receive the full dose of fentanyl at once.
-Whereas with lollipops it’s a slow release of fentanyl with each lick.
-Therefore, the patient can stop sucking the lollipop once the pain subsides, which can allow for a smaller dose.
+The benefit of a drug lollipop is its controlled release.
+When a patient receives a fentanyl dose through a pill or an injection, they receive the full dose at once, whereas, with these pain suckers, there’s a slow release of fentanyl with each lick.
+Therefore, the patient can stop sucking the drug lollipop once the pain subsides, which allows for a smaller dose.

 Back to top